lambdaclass/lambdaworks/crates/provers/sumcheck/README.md

 # Sumcheck Protocol

-A naive implementation of the Sumcheck Protocol.
+A naive implementation of the Sumcheck Protocol with support for linear, quadratic, and cubic polynomials.

 ## Overview